Danmarks Designskole: History

-The Danish Design School traces its roots back to the foundation of the Tegne- og Kunstindustriskolen (English: Arts and Crafts School) in 1875.
-Upon a merger in 1930, the school changed its name to Kunsthåndværkerskolen (The School of Arts and Crafts) and after several further mergers with other schools it changed its name to Danmarks Designskole (The Danish Design School) in 1991 and moved into the former main building of the Finsen Institute at Strandboulevarden.
+The Danish Design School traces its roots back to the foundation of the Arts and Crafts School (Tegne- og Kunstindustriskolen) in 1875.
+Upon a merger in 1930, the school changed its name to The School of Arts and Crafts (Kunsthåndværkerskolen) and after several further mergers with other schools it changed its name to The Danish Design School (Danmarks Designskole) in 1991 and moved into the former main building of the Finsen Institute at Strandboulevarden.
 It changed from being an independent institution to functioning under the auspices of the Ministry of Culture.

 In 2007 - 2009, it hosted the Copenhagen Institute of Interaction Design, a postgraduate school and consultancy which focuses on the area of Interaction Design.

 In 2011 the school was merged with the School of Architecture and the School of Conservation, both part of the Royal Danish Academy of Fine Arts, and officially changed its name to The Royal Danish Academy of Fine Arts - The School of Design, being recognized as an institution of higher education under the Ministry of Science, Innovation and Higher Education, instead of as a cultural institution filed under the Ministry of Culture.
 The Design School also moved to a new campus on Holmen in Copenhagen due to the merger.